-• Family Caregiver Support Program & Project C.A.R.E. – The National Family Caregiver Support Program was established to help family and informal caregivers care for their loved ones at home for as long as possible.
+• Family Caregiver Support Program – The National Family Caregiver Support Program was established to help family and informal caregivers care for their loved ones at home for as long as possible.
 FCSP helps caregivers by providing information to connect them with the right resources; counseling, support groups, and education; respite (short term relief); and short term or one time only services.
 Project C.A.R.E.
-(Caregiver Alternatives to Running on Empty) can assist caregivers of people with dementia by providing a Family Consultant to help resolve caregiving issues.
+(Caregiver Alternatives to Running on Empty) can assist caregivers of people with dementia by providing a Family Consultant to help relieve caregiving issues.
 This service is provided by the Duke Family Support Program.

 • With the 2001 reauthorization of the Older American’s Act came a new initiative, the National Family Caregiver Support Law.
 This program gives primary focus to the caregiver, not the care recipient.